Eggless Vanilla Cake

 Procedure:

-3. Make a well in the center of the dry ingredients and stir in the the wet ingredients one by one.
+3. Make a well in the center of the dry ingredients and stir in the wet ingredients individually.
 Stir the mixture together using a whisk.
-Some lumps is okay.
+Some lumps are okay.

-4. Pour the batter in the prepared pan and tap the pan to even it out and break the air bubbles if any.
+4. Pour the batter into the prepared pan and tap the pan to even it out and break the air bubbles if any.

 5. Bake it for 25-35 minutes.
-The first time I baked this eggless cake I checked it for doneness after 30 minutes and felt that I could have taken it out 2-3 minutes earlier.
+The first time I baked this eggless cake, I checked it for doneness after 30 minutes and felt I could have taken it out 2-3 minutes earlier.

-6. The bottom had started to brown more than it is required to.
-So I did that the next time and took the pan out the oven after 27 minutes itself and the cake turned out to be perfect.
+6. The bottom had started to brown more than required.
+So I did that the next time and took the pan out of the oven after 27 minutes and the cake turned out to be perfect.

 7. Transfer the pan to a cooling rack and remove the cake after 15-20 minutes.
-Place the cake on the rack for it to cool down completely before slicing it.
+Place the cake on the rack to cool down completely before slicing it.

 Taste: